Why COMPRESS

-The ASME Code requires that all vessels undergo hydro (or pneumatic) testing following fabrication and before Code stamping.
+ASME Code paragraph UG-99 requires that all vessels undergo hydrostatic (or pneumatic) testing before Code stamping.
 As this test provides mechanical stress relief it may be thought of as the final step in the fabrication process.
-The hydrotest is an effective way to screen for design, material and fabrication deficiencies as well as to prove the structural integrity of the equipment.
+The UG-99 hydrostatic test is an effective way to screen for design, material and fabrication deficiencies as well as to prove the structural integrity of the equipment.

-However, this raises the question - what constitutes a hydrotest "design deficiency"?
-Although ASME Section VIII-1 does not prescribe a test stress limit, vessels that undergo "objectionable distortion" during testing may be rejected by your AI.
-The COMPRESS Hydrotest Feature assists you by:
+However, this raises the question – what constitutes a hydrostatic test “design deficiency”?
+Although ASME Section VIII-1 does not prescribe a test stress limit, vessels that undergo “objectionable distortion” during testing may be rejected by your AI.
+COMPRESS and INSPECT include a Hydrostatic Test Stress Calculation Feature that assists you by:

 • Calculating component test stresses and warning if they are excessive (objectionable distortion check).